Board of Directors

-Lauren R. Hobart has served as Executive Vice President and Chief Customer and Digital Officer of Dick’s Sporting Goods, Inc. since February 2017.
+Lauren R. Hobart has served as a Director of Dick’s Sporting Goods, Inc. since 2018 and as its President since 2017.
 Ms. Hobart also has served as President of The Dick’s Sporting Goods Foundation since 2012.
-Previously, Ms. Hobart served as Executive Vice President and Chief Marketing Officer of Dick’s Sporting Goods from 2015 until February 2017 and as Senior Vice President and Chief Marketing Officer of Dick’s Sporting Goods from 2011 to 2015.
+She served as Executive Vice President and Chief Customer and Digital Officer of Dick’s Sporting Goods from February 2017 to May 2017, and served as Executive Vice President and Chief Marketing Officer of Dick’s Sporting Goods from 2015 until February 2017.
+She served as Senior Vice President and Chief Marketing Officer of Dick’s Sporting Goods from 2011 to 2015.
 Ms. Hobart held a variety of management positions with Pepsi-Cola North America from 1997 until 2011, including Chief Marketing Officer, Carbonated Soft Drinks Brand.
 She began her career in the banking industry having six years of experience with JPMorgan Chase & Company and Wells Fargo Bank.
 Ms. Hobart brings to the Board her marketing and strategic planning skills as a senior marketing executive at Fortune 500 companies.
 She also provides valuable insight into consumer needs and marketplace trends currently influencing the retail industry.

 Kate S. Lavelle has over 20 years of experience in finance and accounting, including 12 years in the restaurant and food service industry.
 Ms. Lavelle served as the Executive Vice President and Chief Financial Officer of Dunkin’ Brands, Inc. from December 2004 until July 2010.
 She served as Global Senior Vice President for Finance and Chief Accounting Officer of LSG Sky Chefs, a wholly owned subsidiary of Lufthansa Airlines, from January 2003 until August 2004.
 Mrs. Lavelle served in various other management positions for LSG Sky Chefs, from March 1998 until January 2003.
 She began her career at Arthur Andersen LLP where for more than 10 years she served as Senior Audit Manager in charge of administration of audits and other professional engagements.
 From 2005 until July 2007, Ms. Lavelle served as a Director of Swift & Company, an American food processing company which was acquired in 2007 by JBS S.A., a Brazilian company.
 From May 2013 to May 2015, she served as a director of Jones Lang LaSalle, a global financial and professional services firm specializing in commercial real estate services and investment management.
 With over 20 years of experience in the finance and accounting industry, and six of those years as the Chief Financial Officer of a large, multi-brand, franchised quick-service restaurant business, Ms. Lavelle brings to the Board her extensive expertise in finance and direct knowledge and understanding of restaurant operations and management.